navitran/cofeeshop/README.md

 https://github.com/navitran/cofeeshop

-I completed all functionalitites the project required except the part security.
+I completed all functionalities of the project required except the part security.

 Part A: 100% completed.
 Provide a REST API to perform the operations below.
       Create, List, Delete, Update products